Abhi727464/joshtalks-assignment/README.md

 - **HTML5 and CSS3**: For structuring and styling the web page.
 - **JavaScript (ES6+)**: Logic implementation.
 - **React Hooks**: For managing state and lifecycle methods.

+## Usage

+- **Add Tasks**: Enter task details (title, description, priority) and click "Add Task."
+- **Manage Tasks**: Use the buttons within each row of the table to edit, delete, or update the task status.
+- **Search and Sort**: Filter tasks using the search bar or sort tasks by clicking on the column headers.